timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_AutoCompleteBox_ItemTemplate.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/AutoCompleteBox/AutoCompleteBox.Properties.cs#L250" title="View the source code">View Source</a>

 #### Property Value
 <a href="T_Avalonia_Controls_Templates_IDataTemplate">IDataTemplate</a>
 The DataTemplate used to display each item in the drop-down.
+The default is null.

+##
-The default is null.You use the ItemTemplate property to specify the visualization of the data objects in the drop-down portion of the AutoCompleteBox control.
+You use the ItemTemplate property to specify the visualization of the data objects in the drop-down portion of the AutoCompleteBox control.
 If your AutoCompleteBox is bound to a collection and you do not provide specific display instructions by using a DataTemplate, the resulting UI of each item is a string representation of each object in the underlying collection.

 ## See Also